angelozerr/tern-node-express/README.md

 ### With Node.js

-In order for Tern to load the tern-express plugin once it is installed, you must include `express` in the `plugins` section of your [Tern configuration file][tern-config] and `node`.
+In order for Tern to load the tern-node-express plugin once it is installed, you must include `express` in the `plugins` section of your [Tern configuration file][tern-config] and `node`.